sunfounder/ts7-pro/docs/source/index.rst

     :width: 500
     :align: center

-This is a 7-inch touch screen with dual-channel speakers and protective cover and stand.
+This is a |link_TS7Pro_7| with dual-channel speakers and protective cover and stand.
 High definition display with comfortable viewing angle and good handheld experience.

 The onboard buttons can be used to adjust the volume and brightness, as well as turn on/off the screen.